Table of Contents

-Training and development are crucial for permanent employees as it allows them to enhance their skills and knowledge, and helps them start things on the right note.
+Training and development are crucial for permanent employees as it allows them to enhance their skills and knowledge, and start things on the right note.
 Thus, employers spend a couple of days training and developing their employees on a regular basis.
 On the flip side, contractors are expected to have the required skills, knowledge, and expertise.
 So while employers may spend some time orienting them to the new processes, they are usually not involved in any training and development initiatives.

 The degree of flexibility and autonomy in a contractual relationship is higher in comparison to permanent employment.
 A permanent employee is expected to go by the books and follow the common practices adopted by the employer.
 For a contractor, things are slightly more flexible.
 They have the autonomy to work at their own pace, in their own style, as long as the project’s goals are being met.
 They have greater control over their hours and responsibilities.
 In most cases, for contract workers, the focus is on ‘results only’, whereas for permanent employees, the focus is on how, when, where, and results.